 These audio files are from an independent inquiry into the happenings of the Bay Area environmental landscape and a project I was apart of called http://www.foodwebstories.com.
-Traveling to collect & share stories of food web dynamics, the intention is to expand this work from North America to various places around the world.
-Our first tours were of the Colorado River Basin and Delta and China.Each season brought about a new opportunity for storytelling and sharing.
+Traveling to collect & share stories of food web dynamics, the intention was to expand this work from North America to various places around the world.
+Our first tours were of the Colorado River Basin/Delta and China.Each season brought about a new opportunity for storytelling and sharing.
 This page definitely features my evolution as an audio editor.
 I was so excited to venture into the creations of audio documentaries.
 With our River Basin tour, I was working on my computer during a stay at a nonprofit along the way.

 30 minute Audio /Podcast in which I acted as Audio Engineer.
 Crafted during the Winter Foodweb Stories Tour covering the Lower Colorado River Basin.
 Nik Bertulis and I had a wonderful conversation with Ecologist Kathleen Blair in Havasu City, Arizona.

 30.35 minute Audio /Podcast once again performing audio engineering duties for Foodweb Stories.
 Another podcast of the Foodweb Stories Tour covering the Lower Colorado River Basin and Delta.
 Nik Bertulis and I once again having a really good information conversation with locals of the Colorado River Basin.
 Robert and Christina are the names of the Naturalist Interviewed. http://www.foodwebstories.com

 Historical Urban Water Usage of the Desert West, in this interview you will hear Nik Bertulis of Foodweb Stories and Dig Cooperative and his conversation with Mark Hall-Patton.
 Mark Hall-Patton is the administrator of the Clark County Museum system and star expert of the History channel’s reality TV show Pawn Stars.